pappi/dotfiles/README.md

 dotfiles
 ========

-A collection of various config files
+A collection of various config files, simple bash scripts